PipeWire/wireplumber/docs/rst/daemon/configuration/bluetooth.rst

    :Type: array of strings

 .. describe:: bluez5.enable-msbc

-   Enable mSBC codec (wideband speech codec for HFP/HSP).

-   This does not work on all headsets, so it is enabled based on the hardware quirks database.
-By explicitly setting this option you can force it to be enabled or disabled regardless.

-   :Default value: ``true``
-   :Type: boolean

-.. describe:: bluez5.enable-sbc-xq
+              bluez5.enable-sbc-xq
+              bluez5.enable-hw-volume

-   Enable SBC-XQ codec (high quality SBC codec for A2DP).
+   Enable, respectively, the mSBC codec (wideband speech codec for HFP/HSP), the SBC-XQ codec (high quality SBC codec for A2DP) and hardware volume controls.

-   This does not work on all headsets, so it is enabled based on the hardware quirks database.
-By explicitly setting this option you can force it to be enabled or disabled regardless.

-   :Default value: ``true``
-   :Type: boolean

-.. describe:: bluez5.enable-hw-volume

-   Enable hardware volume controls.

-   This does not work on all headsets, so it is enabled based on the hardware quirks database.
-By explicitly setting this option you can force it to be enabled or disabled regardless.
+   None of these work on all headsets, so they are enabled based on the hardware quirks database.
+By explicitly setting these options you can force them to be enabled or disabled regardless.

    :Default value: ``true``
    :Type: boolean